seblobubbleman/Restaurant-Revenue-Prediction/README.md

 * Conducted feature engineering on the data to help best predict the model.
 * Used Linear, Lasso, KNeighbors, and Support Vector Regression to predict revenue.
 * Choose Support Vector Regression as model.

+## Code and Resources Used
+*pandas, numpy, sklearn, matplotlib, seaborn